Frique/VVV/README.md

 ## Todo
 - Apply project setup to nginx server setup
 - Reenable some of the update checks during provisioning when vital tasks are moved to vagrant up
-- Remove existing symlinks before adding them
+- Remove existing symlinks before adding them?
 - Generate a project's guest path if it's not set (makes setup.yaml's project "guestpath" param optional)
 - No Xdebug?
 - PHP7